tmobile/magentaA11y/_checklist-web/modal-dialog.md

   launch button: |
     Focus visibly moves to the open dialog itself arrow keys: |
-    Content only within the dialog is browsed in logical order
+    Content within the dialog is browsed in logical order
   tab: |
     Focus visibly moves only within the dialog, starting with the first interactive control (typically close button)
   escape: |